Breakfast is your first and most important meal of the day, and the experience can have a pretty big impact on your travel adventures.

 - Not a team effort.
 Remember when I mentioned staff walked by?
 Well they did, and that’s all they did.
 No ask for refills.
 No clearing of plates.
 Nada.
 Just because it isn’t their table, doesn’t mean they aren’t part of the experience.

-So in many ways, Darby’s Cafe ruined our first Olympia breakfast.
+So in many ways, this diner ruined our first Olympia breakfast.
 Whether they intended to or not, they communicated through their actions:

 - A lack of caring, by our server or any other member of the service staff.